edwardcallow/corp.ecal-site-setup/readme.md

 ### Section 4: Dynamic DNS
 1. Make a new directory to keep things tidy with `mkdir cloudflare`.
 2. Enter the new directory with `cd cloudflare`.
-3. Download the setup script with `wget https://git.io/JeseG`.
+3. Download the setup script with `wget https://git.io/JeseG -O lwp-cloudflare-dyndns.sh`.
 4. Replace ‘email@example.com’ on line 8 with the Cloudflare account email address.
 5. Replace ‘global_api_key_goes_here’ on line 9 with the global API key, available under Cloudflare account settings.
 6. Replace ‘example.com’ on line 10 with the root domain to be used.